karkman/MetagenomeCourse2019/MetagenomePart2.md

 paste  gene_names *_counts > ARG_genemat.txt
 ```

-When the job is finished, inspect the results in the ARG gene matrix.
+After this inspect the results in the ARG gene matrix.

 ## Assembly quality assesment
 Let's take a look at the assembly file from yesterday.
 From the log file at `$WRKDIR/BioInfo_course/trimmed_data/co-assembly` you can check how the assembly run and at the last rows how is the output.
 However, for more detailed analysis we run [MetaQUAST](http://bioinf.spbau.ru/metaquast) together with the assembly.
 Copy folder called "assembly_QC" to your computer.
 We will view the results in your favorite browser.